 House Fellbond is the second largest House and have grown in size, wealth, and power to rival the Sarabonds.
 Their city, Fellbani, is situated in the mountains.
 Most steel and weaponry comes from Fellbani forges.

 Once known for its silver mines, House Xanbond built their fortune on jewellery but now act as guards along the Cold Path, a task which once belonged to the long-gone House Rhaesbond.
-Their city, Xanzir, is the closest to the Hartnord border.
+Their city, Xanzir, is the closest to the Hartnord border and they regularly deal with Hartnord raiders.

 One of the oldest Soland Houses, Nasbond are well known for their horses.
 Their city Nasiri is situated on the Soland plains and makes full use of the land for breeding and training horses.
 All good horses come from House Nasbond.